-Rebalance IRA is a low-cost digital investment platform that focuses on creating IRAs with lower-fees and higher returns.
-The platform charges 0.50% annual management fees and requires a minimum account balance of $100,000, but it claims it can save you 68% in fees on average.
+Rebalance is a low-cost digital investment platform that focuses on creating IRAs, taxable accounts and 401(k)s for small businesses.
+The platform charges 0.70% annual management fees and requires a minimum account balance of $100,000, but it claims it can save you 68% in fees on average.
 The company will take your financial goals and risk tolerance into account to create an investment portfolio for you based on modern portfolio theory (MPT).

 The $100,000 minimum balance requirement may be a large hurdle for potential investors to clear.

 To start, you will need at least $100,000 to deposit into your account.
 You will also need to maintain that balance in the account to keep it open.
 However, your investment advisor may be able to waive this requirement based on your financial situation.

 You will also face a $250 one-time set-up charge when you open your account.
 This fee is non-refundable unless you terminate your account contract within five days of signing up.